MBHS-DevClub/mbhs-devclub.github.io/_posts/2018-9-20-18-git-lecture.md

 #### Why GitHub?

-Although there are many alternative Git web-hosting services — such as Bitbucket and Gitlab —  GitHub is by far the most popular and we recommend it.
-Aside from having the largest user base and being open source, the most import reason we use GitHub is the student pack.
+Although there are many alternative git web-hosting services, such as Bitbucket and Gitlab, GitHub is by far the most popular, and we recommend it.
+Aside from having the largest user base and being open-source, the most import reason we choose GitHub is the student pack.

 #### What's the student pack?

-Access to some of the best editors, hosting platforms, all the features of GitHub premium, and much more.
+The student pack grants free access to some of the best editors, hosting platforms, all the features of GitHub premium, and much more.
 To get it, create an account and apply for the student pack.

-#### Git GUI Clients
+#### Git GUI clients

-Alright you've conquered the basic git commands, what now?
+Alright: You've now conquered the basic git commands, so what now?
 Choose a GUI client.
-This is purely optional though, on balance, Git GUI Clients are faster and easier to use for beginners.
-There are some times when you will need to use Git in the command line interface, but you can get away with using the GUI Client most of the time.
-We have two favorites at Dev Club.
+This is purely optional though.
+On balance, git GUI Clients are faster and easier to use for beginners.
+There are some times when you will need to use git in the command line interface, but you can usually get away with using the GUI Client.
+We have two favorites at Dev Club:

-First, the classic, Github Desktop:
+First, the classic, Github Desktop.

 ![Github Desktop Logo](https://assets-cdn.github.com/images/modules/site/logos/desktop-logo.png)

 Pros:

-- Made by GitHub and has solid GitHub implementation.
+- Made by GitHub and has solid GitHub implementation
-- Simple GUI and easy to get started.
+- Simple GUI and easy to get started

 Cons:

-- Can only use GitHub repos.
+- Can only use GitHub repos
-- Not good at complex tasks.
+- Not good at complex tasks
-- **NO LINUX CLIENT **:cry:.
+- **NO LINUX CLIENT **😢

-Second, our favorite, GitKraken:
+Second, our favorite, GitKraken.

-*Note, you can get the pro version of GitKraken with the student pack.*
+*Note: You can get the pro version of GitKraken with the student pack.*

 ![GitKraken Logo](https://www.gitkraken.com/downloads/brand-assets/gitkraken-logo-dark-sq.png)

-Pros
+Pros:

-- Feature packed.
+- Feature packed
-- Keyboard shortcuts and all.
+- Keyboard shortcuts
-- Visualize your project.
+- Visualize your project
-- Built on Electron.js, i.e. native desktop applications, i.e. works on LINUX —Windows, and Mac OS!!!
+- Built on Electron.js, i.e. native desktop applications, i.e. works on LINUX, Windows, and Mac OS
-- Easy and fast to use after practice.
+- Easy and fast to use after practice

-Cons
+Cons:

-- Possibly confusing, minor learning curve.
+- Possibly confusing, minor learning curve

 ## Your Turn

 #### Start using GitHub

-To start using GitHub you will first need Git itself.
-To download Git, head over to their [downloads page](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+To start using GitHub you will first need git itself.
+To download git, head over to their [downloads page](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Consider what OS you're using and download the proper version accordingly.

-*Note: If you're on the school computers, don't worry about this as the school computers already have Git installed.*
+*Note: If you're on the school computers, don't worry about this; the school computers already have Git installed.*

 Next headover to [GitHub][https://github.com/] and create an account.
 While you're at it, also apply for the GitHub student pack [here](https://education.github.com/pack).

 Start by creating a new repository.
 You first name the repo.
 That's all that's needed to get started.
-However, you can choose to add additional things to your GitHub repo such as a Description, README, .gitignore, license, and wheter you want you're project public or private.
+However, you can choose to add additional things to your GitHub repo such as a Description, README, .gitignore, license, and whether you want your project public or private.

-##### What is a README.md?
+#### What is a README.md?

 This is the file that github will add below your project and can be configured to show anything:

 [![image.png](https://i.postimg.cc/W42C0wDF/image.png)](https://postimg.cc/G45XCYxd)

-##### What is .gitignore?
+#### What is .gitignore?

 A .gitignore file allows you to ignore uploading specific files or folders.
-To make a .gitignore, either create a new .txt file and rename it to .gitignore and select `Type: all`.
+To make a .gitignore, create a new .txt file, rename it to .gitignore, and select `Type: all`.
 If you are using Mac OS or Linux you can type the following command to add a .gitignore.

 ```bash
 cd ~/whatever/directory/your/using
 touch .gitignore
 ```

-From there you can add the locations to the files and folders you want to ignore in that .gitignore file.
+From there you can add the locations to the files and folders you want to ignore in the .gitignore file.

-##### What are licenses?
+#### What are licenses?

 To make a software project open source you **need** a license.
 GitHub provides a multitude of licenses that you can add to your project.
 To figure out what license is right for you, you can use the following [site](https://choosealicense.com/).

-#### Start Working on Your Project
+#### Start working on your project

-Once you've created your project you will see code similar to the following in your project:
+Once you've created your project, you will see some code like:

 ```bash
 echo "# git-example" >> README.md